cube-js/cube/docs/content/Examples-Tutorials-Recipes/Multiple-Data-Sources-With-Same-Schema.md

   // Selects the database connection configuration based on the tenant name
   driverFactory: ({ securityContext }) => {
     if (!securityContext.tenant) {
-      throw new Error('No tenant found in Security Context!')
+      throw new Error('No tenant found in Security Context!');
     }

     if (securityContext.tenant === 'Avocado Inc') {